A Walking Tour and History of Ipswich

 Across from the far end of the Wharf parking lot is the Hodgkins – Lakeman House at 76 East Street.
 William Hodgkins came with his father William from England in 1640 and settled in Ipswich.
 The third William Hodgkins was born in 1668 and built this house in 1690.
 The house came into the possession of Solomon Lakeman who sold it in 1734 to his brother Archelaus.
 The Hodgkins, Perkins and Lakeman families intermarried and owned properties throughout the area around the wharf in the East End Historical District

 At the corner with Jeffreys Neck Road is the Perkins-Hodgkins House, 80 East Street.
 The timber frame original structure has been greatly expanded in recent years.
 Notable are the cellar joists, which are laid sideways instead of with the long side up, a construction style found in the early 1600′s.
-The house was rebuilt in 1709 after the original 1640 home was burned by Jacob Perkins’ servant Mehitabel Babrooke who dropped ashes from her pipe on the thatch roof setting it on fire.
-1776: The Illustrated Edition tells an intriguing story about Lieutenant Joseph Hodgkins whose wrote letters home to his wife, Sarah Perkins Hodgkins during the revolutionary war.
+The house was built in 1709.
+The book 1776: The Illustrated Edition tells an intriguing story about Lieutenant Joseph Hodgkins whose wrote letters home to his wife, Sarah Perkins Hodgkins during the revolutionary war.
 This house is protected by a preservation agreement with the Ipswich Historical Commission.

 Beyond is Jeffreys Neck Road, named for William Jeffreys who was already living on the Neck when John Winthrop Jr. and the colonists arrived in 1632.
 Not a Puritan, he was ordered to leave and compensated for his land.
 Although not on this walking tour, the following three houses on Jeffreys Neck Road are notable.